 Brown has also pledged to create a live stream of himself making some kickass potato salad, as well as film a thank you video for everyone who put a few dollars his way.

 Zack Brown’s offer of a simple potato salad later attracted donations of $55,493 USD apparently from potato dish lovers.

-Grilled Cheesus is another crazy crowdfunded campaign that started as a fun idea.
+Now, another ridiculously crazy crowdfunded campaign that started as a fun idea is Grilled Cheesus.